 - Cooking and adding the halloumi last ensures that the cheese will still be warm against the cool tomatoes and cucumbers.
 This difference in temperatures creates a more dynamic salad.

 - This recipe calls for fresh mint, parsley, and a touch of oregano.
 But feel free to play around with other herbs like dill or chervil.

 Finally, fried halloumi is very salty.
 Hence, I do not call for more than a touch of salt in the tomato-cucumber salad portion of the recipe, but feel free to add it to taste.

 Enjoy this special — and especially fresh — summer salad.

-Love those summer tomatoes and cucumbers?
+Love that summer tomato, cucumber and fried halloumi salad?
 You’ll also love: